IFS Therapy for Intergenerational and Family Pattern Healing

 How is intergenerational IFS different from family therapy?

-Intergenerational IFS is individual therapy — it is work done by one person, with one therapist, focused on the parts that person carries rather than on the relationships between family members in real time.
+Intergenerational IFS work is often offered through individual therapy — it is typically work done by one person, with one therapist, focused on the parts that person carries rather than on the relationships between family members in real time.
 Family therapy involves multiple family members working together on the relational system between them.
 Both have their place.
 Intergenerational IFS is particularly useful when the goal is to understand and shift what a person has absorbed from their family of origin, to develop a different internal relationship with that material, and to show up differently in current relationships as a result.
 It does not require other family members to be present or even aware that the work is happening.